Table of Contents

 - Debrief and review

 These types of events typically have no structure to them, they are usually run more like a club than a formal event.
-They are also typically restricted to over 21 and can evolve into something erotic or sexual.
-That is not the focus of these event, the focus and purpose is to cuddle, how far they want to take that is up to them though.
+Like the structured event the focus and purpose is to cuddle, the big difference is that there are no rules defining that or how far people want to go.
+The big overarching rule is enthusiastic consent is required for everything.

 - There is a door opens and door close times, often 4-6 hours, and people come and go as they please